Probate situations can be quite complex and confusing, if our knowledge base doesn’t answer your questions

 From a practical point of view, you’ll want to open the estate relatively soon.

-The typical timeframe to open probate is about two weeks or as long as six months.
+The typical timeframe to open probate process is about two weeks or as long as six months.
 Any longer than that is still fine legally but is uncommon and can cause practical problems.

 How to File Probate In Georgia?